gfrankel97/slp_to_mp4/README.md

 ## Warning
 * Using this script will create as many dolphin duplicates specified in the script settings.
 * This will be a resource intensive process, more so depending on parallelism and dolphin resolution scaling.
+* This will be a storage intensive process, depending on the number of `.slp` files to be converted to `.mp4` files.
 * This will apply configuration to Slippi Desktop App
 * Only tested on Ubuntu 18.04 - Scripts for macOS and Windows will be coming.
+* It is NOT recommended to run this script as root user.

 ## Setup
+* Navigate to the folder you wish to install slp_to_mp4 and `git clone https://github.com/gfrankel97/slp_to_mp4.git`
 * Install all requirements specified in `settings/bash_requirements` with your preferred package manager (`apt`, `brew`, etc.)
 * Enter the settings in `settings/settings.json`
   ```json